Lillian May Armfield: Police career: 1915–1949

 For over thirty years, Armfield then served as a female police detective, mainly working in the localities of Surry Hills and Darlinghurst.
 At first a probationary special constable, Armfield was not provided with a uniform, or paid for overtime and ancillary expenses as her male colleagues were.
 Unlike her male colleagues, she also experienced discrimination in terms of recompense for injuries sustained in the line of duty and had no superannuation benefit rights at the end of her career.

-During that long and distinguished career, Armfield confronted the darker side of Sydney's often violent criminal underworld, confronting murder, rape and human trafficking.
 She was a nemesis of female underworld ringleaders like Tilly Devine and Kate Leigh, associated with the razor gang violence of the 1920s, and also served as a social worker, warning younger women of bullet wound injuries or razor slashing from associating with male criminals.
 She was a contemporary of legendary Sydney police officers Ray 'the blizzard' Blissett and Frank Farrell.

 Despite her valour and dedication, Lillian Armfield was not given adequate recognition during her career as a police professional.
 She was only slowly promoted, becoming a Special Sergeant (Third Class) in 1923, and Special Sergeant (First Class) in 1943.
 She was in charge of all N.S.W.
 Policewomen until her retirement.

 For most of her police career, it was known that she was the only N.S.W.
 Policewoman approved to carry a service revolver.